A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: INTRODUCTION

 \section{INTRODUCTION}

-Precision medicine aims to tailor healthcare decisions to individual patient characteristics, recognizing that treatment effects often vary across different subpopulations.
-This variation, known as heterogeneity of treatment effects (HTEs), has critical implications for clinical practice, health policy, and equitable care delivery \citep{kent2018personalized}.
+Personalized medicine aims to tailor healthcare decisions to individual patient characteristics, recognizing that treatment effects often vary across different subpopulations.
+This variation, known as heterogeneity of treatment effects (HTEs), has critical implications for clinical practice, health policy, and equitable care delivery.
 A one-size-fits-all estimate of treatment efficacy, such as the average treatment effect (ATE), may mask important differences in how subgroups respond to interventions, potentially leading to suboptimal or even harmful decisions for certain individuals.
-As a result, there is growing emphasis on identifying and quantifying HTEs to better inform precision treatment strategies.
+As a result, there is growing emphasis on identifying and quantifying HTEs to better inform personalized treatment strategies.

-From a statistical perspective, HTEs can be formulated as the treatment effect as a function of certain covariates \citep{kennedy2023towards, morzywolek2024weightedorthogonallearnersheterogeneous, nie2021quasi}.
-In the past decade, an increasing number of methodologies have been developed to better characterize these effects, including T-learner \citep{kunzel2019metalearners}, R-learner \citep{nie2021quasi}, DR-learner \citep{kennedy2023towards}, among others.
-Most of these approaches primarily focus on difference-based estimands for a continuous outcome, though extensions to other outcome types, such as conditional estimands for time-to-event outcomes, have also been explored \citep{morzywolek2024weightedorthogonallearnersheterogeneous}.
-To estimate HTEs, existing methods typically rely on either the propensity score (PS) or outcome regression (OR) model.
-When both models are used, researchers are interested in a so-called doubly robust approach \citep{robins1994estimation,bang2005doubly}, which will yield a consistent estimate if either PS or OR is correctly specified, but not necessarily both.
-This feature offers more protection against model specification in real data analysis and has proven valuable in modern clinical research \citep{shardell2024doubly}.
+From a statistical perspective, HTEs can be formulated as treatment effects that vary as a function of covariates \citep{kennedy2023towards, morzywolek2024weightedorthogonallearnersheterogeneous, nie2021quasi}.
+In the past decade, an increasing number of methods have been developed to better characterize these effects, including the T-learner \citep{kunzel2019metalearners}, R-learner \citep{nie2021quasi}, and DR-learner \citep{kennedy2023towards}, among others.
+Most of these approaches primarily focus on difference-based estimands for continuous outcomes, although with extensions to other outcome types, such as conditional estimands for time-to-event outcomes, have also been studied \citep{morzywolek2024weightedorthogonallearnersheterogeneous}.
+In observational studies, estimating HTEs typically requires adjustment for confounding, usually through modeling the propensity score (PS), the outcome regression (OR) model, or both.
+Effect modification is then characterized separately through an additional model for the underlying HTE as a function of certain covariates \citep{nie2021quasi, kennedy2023towards}.